 - Follow these steps if you'd like to allow students to submit their work to be reviewed after the initial Student work submission deadline.

-- Under Rubric, select a Rubric for evaluation of submissions by either using a pre-made rubric, create a new rubric, or choose Qualitative feedback only (no rubric).
+- Under Rubric, select a pre-made rubric, create a new one, or choose Qualitative feedback only.

 - Enable Do not ask reviewers to provide overall feedback if you don’t want to require students to submit Overall feedback.
 Students will still be required to submit in-text comments.